zircleUI/zircleUI/README.md

 </p>

 ## Status
-Even though it's been around for a while, this repository is still a gem that deserves to shine bright with a GitHub star.
 No further updates are planned for Zircle but new ideas are being developed for zoomable navigation and circular UI.
 Reach us on [our telegram group](https://t.me/ZumlyCommunity) to get involved.

 ## Using Vue 3?